Liquid packaging board: History

+Liquid packaging board in its current form was developed in the 1950s, as plastic manufacturing technology improved.
+Polyethylene was introduced into paper carton manufacturing processes in the late 1950s, with the first polyethylene-coated Tetra Pak containers produced in 1956.
+The first LPB containers were tetrahedral, which inspired the Tetra Pak company's brand name.
+Tetrahedral containers were an innovation in manufacturing, but their shape was difficult for consumers to use.
+In the 1960s, the technology for both aseptic processing and paperboard packaging improved, allowing for shelf-stable products in brick-shaped (rectangular cuboid) paperboard packages.

 Manufacture

+A milk carton in Japan made of liquid packaging board.
+The edge of the material is visible, showing multiple layers.

 A liquid packaging board might be up to five plies and is formed on a multi-ply paper machine with online coating.
 The most common is to use three plies with a basis weight of about 300 g/m^{2}.
 The base or middle ply is normally made of pulp from bleached or unbleached chemical pulp, chemi-thermo-mechanical pulp (CTMP) or broke (waste paper from a paper machine).
 CTMP gives more bulk and stiffness.
 The top ply (inside) is made of bleached chemical pulp.
 The barrier coating depends on the application and might be applied on both sides.
 When induction welding is employed an aluminum foil layer is used for barrier protection and for heating.
 The back side of the board is the printing side and might have an extra ply made from chemical pulp of quality that is suitable for the printing applications.
 Liquid packages are normally heat sealed.

 Cartons filled with short-shelf-life dairy products use board that are barrier coated on both sides with one layer of low density polyethylene.
 For long-shelf-life products it is common to use aluminium foil as barrier coating together with polyethylene.
 Commonly the plastic coating on the top side is 12 - 20 g/m^{2} and on the reverse side 15 - 60 g/m^{2}.

+LPB packaging materials are often sold in the form of packaging systems, where one supplier provides the paperboard material itself and the machinery that forms and fills the packages.
 Sanitary and aseptic processing of food contact products are critical.